Atlassian Co. (NASDAQ:TEAM) CEO Scott Farquhar Sells 8,614 Shares

 Atlassian Co.
-(NASDAQ:TEAM – Get Rating) CEO Scott Farquhar sold 8,614 shares of the firm’s stock in a transaction on Monday, April 10th.
-The shares were sold at an average price of $156.31, for a total value of $1,346,454.34.
-Following the completion of the transaction, the chief executive officer now owns 484,656 shares of the company’s stock, valued at approximately $75,756,579.36.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+(NASDAQ:TEAM – Get Rating) CEO Scott Farquhar sold 8,614 shares of Atlassian stock in a transaction dated Friday, April 14th.
+The shares were sold at an average price of $163.71, for a total value of $1,410,197.94.
+Following the completion of the sale, the chief executive officer now directly owns 450,200 shares in the company, valued at approximately $73,702,242.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.

 Scott Farquhar also recently made the following trade(s):